 And:

-When you relieve your neck stiffness and pain, you also prevent those neck-related headaches.
+When you relieve your neck stiffness and pain, you can prevent those neck-related headaches.

 The answers are all here.